enparadigm/sharpsell-documentations/sdk_docs/platform/iOS/adding-sharpsell-sdk-ios.md

 1. Download the XCFramework from the link which is given by the Sharpsell team and unzip it.

 2. You will find debug and release folders.
-Inside the folders, you will find the below XCframeworks
+Embed these local XCFrameworks in **Frameworks, Libraries, and Embedded Content** as **Embed & Sign**:

    - App.xcframework
    - Flutter.xcframework
    - FBLPromises.xcframework
+   - daily_flutter.xcframework
-   - FMDB.xcframework
+   - WebRTC.xcframework

+   Sharpsell team will provide `daily_flutter` and `WebRTC` with the XCFramework package (or confirm they are already linked from your workspace).
+Do not add `FMDB.xcframework`.

 3. To run in iOS Simulators, we need to use debug version.
-So, if you are testing the app in the simulator then use XCFramrworks which is available in Debug Folder.
+So, if you are testing the app in the simulator then use XCFrameworks which is available in the Debug folder.

 4. Use XCFrameworks which is in the Release folder when sharing a build or releasing the app to the app store.
 Debug frameworks will be slower compared with release frameworks.

-5. Drag and drop all four XCFramework in **Framework, Libraries and Embedded content** section in project settings for your app target.
-All the frameworks will be added as **Embed & Sign** frameworks by default.
+5. Drag and drop the local XCFrameworks in **Frameworks, Libraries and Embedded Content** for your app target.
+All of these frameworks should be **Embed & Sign**.

 Make sure all other frameworks are in **Embed & Sign**.